ocaml/v2.ocaml.org/CONTRIBUTING.md

  - [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/), [WAVE](https://wave.webaim.org/) and [Pa11y](https://github.com/pa11y/pa11y): these are all tools for checking accessibility standards.

  ### WSL and some common errors while building the site in WSL

-   Windows subsystem for linux(WSL) is an optional feature of Windows 10 that allows Linux programs to run natively on Windows.
+Windows Subsystem for Linux (WSL) is an optional feature of Windows 10 that allows Linux programs to run natively on Windows.
 It also allows you to run Linux command-line tools and apps alongside your Windows command-line, and to access your Windows files from within Linux.
    To install WSL succesfully, you can use this guide : https://www.omgubuntu.co.uk/how-to-install-wsl2-on-windows-10

    Here are some common errors while building the site on WSL: